The site

 The educational programme will be complemented by lectures and guided visits as well as an excursion to landmarks of mining heritage on the German and the Czech sides of the Ore Mountains.
 The lectures and visits will provide a context for the participants to the works carried out at the open-air museum and offer them an overview of the connection between the mining history and the local traditions of the communities living on both sides of the transboundary cultural landscape Ore Mountains.

-The training course will take place from July 15th, till July 29th, 2023, and is organised by European Heritage Volunteers in cooperation with the World Heritage Association for the Ore Mountain Mining Region, the Seiffen Municipality, the Ore Mountains Open-Air Museum Seiffen and the Ore Mountain Toy Museum Seiffen.
+The training course was organised by European Heritage Volunteers in cooperation with the World Heritage Association for the Ore Mountain Mining Region, the Seiffen Municipality, the Ore Mountains Open-Air Museum Seiffen and the Ore Mountain Toy Museum Seiffen.